jonegil/gui-with-gio/teleprompter/01_setup.md

 We also do a little trick at the end.
 It felt clunky that a speech didn't full scroll of screen after it was finished.
 An easy fix was to add more empty paragraphs at the end of the list.
 Easy peasy.

-*Note:* In the sourcecode there's an alternative implementation that generates a very long speech.
-That proved useful when debugging, so I left it in.
+*Note:* In the sourcecode there's an alternative implementation that generates a very long speech programatically.
+That was useful when debugging, so I left it in.
 Please feel free to play around with it.

 ## Section 3 - Start the application